What is a Product Mindset?

 You need to get close to all of your stakeholders and especially your core customer groups.
 This may involve customer visits, interviews, or other research methods that are open-ended and allow you to understand not only what your customers say they need, but also what they really need (they’re not necessarily the same thing).

-- Have designated Product Managers with a clear responsibility to gather requirements.
+- Have designated Product Managers or Product Owners with a clear responsibility to gather requirements.

 Product Managers are responsible for filtering customer needs back to the product team.
 This is their unique responsibility, although the entire team, and those beyond the team, also need exposure to customers and an understanding of their needs.
-However, it is essential to have Product Managers who represent stakeholders to the product team, and champion their perspective.
+However, it is essential to have product teams who represent stakeholders to the product team and champion their perspective.

 - Have an intake process.